 One of the most important elements needing to be addressed during the construction of a pipeline is ensuring that appropriate water control measures are in place.
 Prior to back-filling the trench, PolyLevel® trench breakers, or water stops, should be installed to control excessive amounts of water from flowing through the porous soil material and compromising the stability of the pipeline.

 These breakers also prevent erosion and wash-out of the soils within the trench, which is valuable when protecting native soils and sediment that would otherwise be washed out by the trench.

 PolyLevel® Trench Breakers offer many advantages over alternative options such as sandbags or imported clay, some of which include:

-When constructing a pipeline, construction companies need to install trench breakers, or water stops, to prevent erosion of native soils and to insure the pipe remains covered.
-Traditional methods involve building these dykes out of sandbags.
-Contractors have known for many years that this approach is dangerous, time consuming, costly, and ultimately ineffective.
+When constructing a pipeline, construction companies need to install trench breakers, or water stops, to prevent erosion of native soils and to ensure the pipe remains covered.
+Traditional methods involve building these dikes out of sandbags.
+Contractors have known for many years that this approach is dangerous, time-consuming, costly, and ultimately ineffective.

 The foam is also inert and will not degrade over time.
-This will insure that they stay where they are designed to stay, and function as they are designed to function, for decades after installation.
-The same cannot be said about sand bags.
+This will ensure that they stay where they are designed to stay, and function as they are designed to function, for decades after installation.
+The same cannot be said about sandbags.
 Due to the efficiency of the spray foam process, foam breakers also offer tremendous cost savings as well as labor hour savings to contractors.

 We install trench breakers in ND, MN, SD, IA, WI, MI, OH, IN, IL, MO, AR, OK, TX, NM, AZ, KS, CO, ND, WY, UT, CA, NV, OR, WA, ID, MT.